EXPLORING CAMBODIA WITH URBAN ADVENTURES

 After I checked in myself, put away my bags, ordered myself a 2 dollar friend rice, I'm back on my bed staring at my computer screen.
 A few hours later, I've got myself a tour to the temples of Angkor with Urban Adventures.
 The world's biggest worship place; composed of so many temples, and is really massive, now that makes sense why it will take you some days to explore the whole area.

 At first, I was hesitant to visit the Angkor since I felt like I have seen enough temples in the past year of my travels.
 My friends who have been there, wouldn't stop bugging me that I honestly have to see it, therefore I did.
 Angkor is famous as a sunrise and sunset location, however, during the rainy season, it's hard to spot it.

-I was picked up around 8.30 the next day, the ticket office is located only five kilometres from the city centre.
+I was picked up at around 8.30 the next day, the ticket office is located only five kilometres from the city centre.
 Our tour guide, Vanny, spoke great English and was ready to answer all our questions.
-It was the rainy season when I visited Cambodia, so I didn’t bother in trying to catch the sunrise.
+It was the rainy season when I visited Cambodia, so I didn't bother in trying to catch the sunrise.
 I did a full day 8-hour tour where we covered the famous Angkor Wat, Ta Phrom (Tomb Raider) and the Bayon Temple (Smiling Faces) plus with a delicious local lunch.

 Genocide Museum (S21) & The Killing Fields

 I took a 6-hour bus ride from Siem Reap to Phnom Penh overnight, it's probably one of the best sleeping buses I've ever taken plus not hangover this time!
 Get yourself a ticket online, I highly suggest you travel by the bus company Giant Ibis.